 Jessica Dillow currently lives in Madrid and is a freelance copywriter and author of Be Your Finest Self.
 She is a vegan yogi who loves to run and read when she’s not in the middle of traveling.
 Right now she’s only fluent in English, but she loves the process of learning Spanish and French.

-- How to Learn a New Language on a Tight Budget
+- In a Relationship?
+How to Learn a Language with Your Partner

 Jessica combines her passions (traveling and writing) to present articles focused on conducting business abroad and travel tips.